 This morning we land at Las Bachas, a beautiful white sand beach on

 Santa Cruz.
 Snorkeling in the azure water reveals a kaleidoscope of fish, while the powdered coral sand is a favorite nesting site for green sea turtles, and pink flamingos often dot the saltwater lagoons.
-We continue this afternoon to Cerro Dragon ("Dragon Hill"), one of the best places in the islands to see large land iguanas.
+Continue this afternoon to Cerro Dragon ("Dragon Hill"), one of the best places in the islands to see large land iguanas.
 Scientists have been working diligently to protect Santa Cruz's native land iguana population from invasive species, and it's not uncommon for travelers and researchers to cross paths on trails among the cacti and Palo Santo forest in the area.
-Great views are available from atop the small hill, where visitors may also see a variety of birds.
+Great views are available from atop the small hill, where we will also see a variety of birds.

 Day 6: Isabela

 Isabela is the largest of the Galapagos islands, created where six volcanoes flowed together.
 This morning we explore Punta Vicente Roca, a small promontory on the island's northern side with two coves that lie on either side of the eroded remains of a tuff cone made of volcanic ash.
-We'll cruise around the point by panga (motorized raft), observing large numbers of blue-footed and Nazca boobies that nest on the sheer cliffs, while flightless cormorants are seen along the shoreline.
+We'll cruise around the point by panga (motorized raft), observing large numbers of blue-footed and Nazca boobies that nest on the sheer cliffs, keeping watch along the shoreline for flightless cormorants.
 Then we'll snorkel in one of the protected coves, laced with water-filled subterranean passages.
 Marine life is abundant, and we're sure to see green sea turtles swimming gracefully beneath the surface.

-At Urbina Bay this afternoon, we step ashore on a black sand beach to witness one of the best examples of geological uplift in the Galapagos, a phenomenon that occurs when molten rock beneath the surface suddenly shifts.
-In 1954 the shoreline was uplifted, exposing 1.6 square miles of shoreline.
-The coastline was driven three-quarters of a mile farther out to sea, exposing coral and stranding marine organisms on what is now shore.
+this afternoon, step ashore on a black sand beach to witness one of the best examples of geological uplift in the Galapagos, a phenomenon that occurs when molten rock beneath the surface suddenly shifts.
+In 1954 the shoreline was heaved upward, exposing 1.6 square miles of shoreline.
+The coastline was driven three-quarters of a mile farther out to sea, revealing coral and stranding marine organisms on what is now shore.
 Urbina is also home to a colony of some of the largest land iguanas in the islands and the iconic Galapagos tortoise.

 Day 7: Fernandina / Isabela

 and graffiti dating to the 1800s when the names of ships were carved into the rock above a historic anchorage for pirates and whalers.
-Another snorkeling opportunity awaits, perhaps with a chance to frolic again with young sea lions.
+Another snorkeling opportunity awaits, perhaps offering another chance to frolic with young sea lions.

 Day 8: Rabida / Santa Cruz / Natural Habitat's Tortoise Camp

-This afternoon we continue to Santa Cruz, the most central island in the Galapagos chain.
-Those who choose to participate in our unique camping opportunity will disembark and transfer to the remote highlands of Santa Cruz to spend the night at Natural Habitat's exclusive Tortoise Camp.
-Our private campsite, with distant views of the ocean, is tucked among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
-A bus returns us in the morning to rejoin our boat for the day's activities.
+sails to Santa Cruz, centrally located in the Galapagos chain.
+Those who choose to participate in our unique camping opportunity will disembark and transfer to the misty highlands of Santa Cruz to spend the night at Natural Habitat's exclusive Tortoise Camp.
+Our private camp, with distant views of the ocean, is tucked among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
+While our accommodations are rustic, the proximity they offer to wild tortoises is second to none.
+We'll have a chance to view these ancient, amiable creatures in their natural setting—and they often amble right into camp.
+Nearby, we can also explore a network of subterranean lava tubes and caverns.
 Please note: At times, the camp may be closed due to poor weather conditions.

 Day 9: Santa Cruz / Darwin Station or Tortuga Bay

-we return to the coast and the town of Puerto Ayora, where you may choose between two activities: a visit to the world-famous Charles Darwin Research Station with free time in town, or a walk to a pristine beach at Tortuga Bay for swimming and relaxing.
+This morning, we spend more time exploring the grounds around camp in search of wild tortoises, or, depending on the season, we may visit the tortoise reserve at El Manzanillo, whose lush environs harbor numerous giant tortoises that roam freely year-round.
+Returning to the coast, we continue to the town of Puerto Ayora, where you may choose between two activities: a visit to the world-famous Charles Darwin Research Station and tortoise breeding center, with free time in town, or a walk to a pristine beach at Tortuga Bay for swimming and relaxing.

 At Darwin Station, which operates in tandem with Galapagos National Park, learn about the efforts of scientists, guides, rangers and park managers to preserve the UNESCO World Heritage Site that is the Galapagos.
 At the tortoise-rearing facility, see tiny babies bred to help increase the depleted tortoise population, a central part of the station's conservation mission.
 To date, more than 10,000 tortoises have been returned to the wild in Galapagos through the program.
 After visiting the station, there's still some time to walk around town.
 Those opting to visit Tortuga Bay will make an easy 3-mile walk (about an hour and 15 minutes one way, plus return) to a large, wild beach that is a sanctuary for the many iguanas, crabs